mozilla/teach-api/README.md

 python manage.py runserver
 ```

-If you are running the Teach-API in a VM, and you wish to access the Django instance from outside the VM, you will need to have your VM use bridged networking (to make it part of your preexisting local network), look up your VM's IPv4 address with this network setting, and then use the following `runserver` command (using `192.168.1.1` as example VM IP):
+If you are running the Teach-API in a VM, and you wish to access the Django instance from outside the VM, you will need to have your VM use bridged networking (to make it part of your preexisting local network) and then use the following `runserver` command:

 ```
-python manage.py runserver 192.168.1.1:8000
+python manage.py runserver 0.0.0.0:8000
 ```

+You can then access the server from the host machine on the VM's IP address.
+For example, if the VM has an IP `192.168.1.1`, the host machine can access the teach-api via `http://192.168.1.1:8000`

 ## Environment Variables